BFY-PDCT/BFYBOT/README.md

 If there is a bug, you can create an issue at any time.
 If there are any improvements, please PR and we will apply them after review.

 How to use the bot can be found [here](https://github.com/BFY-PDCT/BFYBOT/wiki/How-to-host-BFYBOT).
 You can find more information on the [wiki](https://github.com/BFY-PDCT/BFYBOT/wiki).

-Translation is currently in progress, and will be released in v1.5.0.